How To Sell on Amazon Handmade

 I believe it’s one of the most exciting areas on the Amazon marketplace and it’s only going to go from strength to strength.

 I work with a lot of handmade sellers who are looking to increase their sales online.
-I initially made this easy-to-follow guide for them but later I realized that there are a lot of people out there who are interested in selling their beautiful handmade products on Amazon and needed to point in the right direction.
+I initially made this easy-to-follow guide for them but later I realised that there are a lot of people out there who are interested in selling their beautiful handmade products on Amazon and could benefit from a roadmap like this.

 This guide tells you exactly what you need to know about Amazon Handmade so you can work out whether it’s right for you and then quickly work through the Amazon Handmade registration process.